improvedk/improve.dk/source/_posts/wasted-bytes-add-up-consider-your-data-types-carefully/wasted-bytes-add-up-consider-your-data-types-carefully.md

 COMMIT
 ```

-Note that the actual values doesn’t matter as we’re only looking at the storage effects.
+Note that the actual values doesn't matter as we're only looking at the storage effects.
 Given 168 rows per page, 100.000 rows should fit in about 100.000 / 168 ~= 596 pages.
-Taking a look at the currently used page count, it’s a pretty close estimate:
+Taking a look at the currently used page count, it's a pretty close estimate:

 ```sql
 SELECT